 In a time when cyber scams and fraud make the news on almost a daily basis, protecting yourself is more important than ever — it's a key part of your financial fitness.

-This year, with the government’s introduction of the Canadian Emergency Response Benefit (CERB) and the Canadian Emergency Business Account (CEBA) in response to the COVID-19 pandemic, many people have been applying for online assistance with Canadian Revenue Agency (CRA).
+The COVID-19 pandemic had many people who were laid off or furloughed applying for online assistance with Canadian Revenue Agency (CRA), and many companies shifting employees to work from home situations.
 This has meant a rise in cyber scams, and as a result the CRA has released a guide to keep you understand what activities are legitimate and which aren’t.

 While financial institutions are doing a lot of work behind the scenes to keep your money safe and secure, your personal habits can affect how vulnerable you might be.